SparkPost/support-docs/support/tech-resources/enabling-https-engagement-tracking-on-sparkpost.md

       ![](media/enabling-https-engagement-tracking-on-sparkpost/cloudfront_edit_domain_yes_edit_button.png)

-1. Go back through the [steps in the SparkPost app](#sparkpost-app) to validate your domain, as this requires the certificate to be present and valid.
+1. Follow [these steps](#switch-to-secure) to update and verify your tracking domain, as this requires the certificate to be present and valid.

 ---
 ### <a name = "aws-update"></a> Updating an Existing Domain on AWS CloudFront